-f project is new or relocation.
+Enter 0 if project is new or relocation.

-ormation by major job (e.g. administrative, support, onal, executive, production, al expansion, Net New Jobs = of additional employees to be ch year, excluding employees already employed in
+Enter information by major job category (e.g. administrative, support, professional, executive, production, etc.)

+For a local expansion, Net New Jobs = number of additional employees to be hired each year, excluding employees that are already employed in Lowrence.)

-Annual Salary: Only provide formation.
-Do not include the non-wage benefits such as e and time off.
+Average Annual Salary: Only provide wage information.
+Do not include the value of non-wage benefits such as insurance and time off.

-End of Incentives Period: al number of full-time es (existing & new) ted to be employed at the new ver the term of incentives (e.g. ng for a 10-year tax ent, this would be the total of local Existing (if expanding) w full-time jobs anticipated at the end of that 10-year period.)
+Jobs at End of Incentives Period:

+Enter total number of full-time

+employees (existing & new)

+anticipated to be employed at the new

+facility over the term of incentives (e.g.

+If applying for a 10-year tax

+abatement, this would be the total

+number of local Existing (if expanding)

++ Net New full-time jobs anticipated at

+the end of that 10-year period.)

-Employee Benefits Description After Expansion or Relocation % of Employees with Company Provided Health Care Insurance 0 % of Health Care Premium Covered by Company 0 % of Employees with Company Provided Retirement Program 0 Will You Provide Job Training for Employees?
+Employee Benefits Description After Expansion o Relocation % of Employees with Company Provided Health Care Insurance 0 % of Health Care Premium Covered by Company 0 % of Employees with Company Provided Retirement Program 0 Will You Provide Job Training for Employees?
 (Y/N) N/A If Yes, Please Describe: What is the Lowest Hourly Wage Offered to New Employees? \$15.00 What Percentage of Your New Employees Will Receive this Wage?
-100 Will You Provide Additional Benefits to Employees?
-(Y/N) 1000000
+100 The state of the s